pygpc-polynomial-chaos/pygpc/doc/_build/html/_sources/auto_gpc/plot_projection.rst.txt

 ..
-GENERATED FROM PYTHON SOURCE LINES 209-213
+GENERATED FROM PYTHON SOURCE LINES 205-209

-It was mentioned previously that the one can make use of the :ref:`gradient enhanced gPC <label_gradient_enhanced_gpc>` when using the projection approach.
+It was mentioned previously that the one can make use of the :ref:`Gradient enhanced gPC` when using the projection approach.
 Internally, the gradients are also rotated and the gPC matrix is extended by the gPC matrix containing the derivatives:

 ..
-GENERATED FROM PYTHON SOURCE LINES 213-215
+GENERATED FROM PYTHON SOURCE LINES 209-211

 .. code-block:: default